-In particular, depending on their individual responsibilities, CSR people must be familiar with trade practices, taxation, employment or occupational health, safety and environment laws and regulations as well as CSR trade practices policy and the policy and responsibilities for safety, health and the environment in CSR.
+In particular, depending on their individual responsibilities, CSR employees must be familiar with trade practices, taxation, employment or occupational health, safety and environment laws and regulations as well as CSR trade practices policy and the policy and responsibilities for safety, health and the environment in CSR.

 If employees do not understand their responsibilities and CSR’s obligations, they must seek guidance from their manager or CSR Legal.

 All CSR employees have an obligation to understand and work within these requirements.
-The Company will provide the training necessary.
+CSR will provide the training necessary.

-CSR employees working in company operations outside Australia must follow local legal requirements, including responsibilities for individual rights, safety, health, the environment and the community.
-Where these are less stringent than the standards prescribed by Australian law or international protocols, CSR employees should strive to follow relevant Australian standards.
-If employees do not understand their responsibilities and the CSR's obligations, they must seek guidance from their manager or CSR Legal.
+CSR people working in company operations outside Australia must follow local legal requirements, including responsibilities for individual rights, safety, health, the environment and the community.
+Where these are less stringent than the standards prescribed by Australian law or international protocols, CSR people should strive to follow relevant Australian standards.
+If employees do not understand their responsibilities and CSR’s obligations, they must seek guidance from their manager or CSR Legal.

 Reporting Incidents and Non-Compliance with this Code

 CSR is committed to conducting business honestly and with integrity, and takes the expected behaviours and responsibilities outlined under this Code very seriously.
 All CSR people are encouraged to speak up about any unlawful, unethical or irresponsible behaviour.
 Any CSR person who becomes aware of a possible breach of this Code should report this to their manager, CSR's Company Secretary, or via the Confidential Line (details available from CSR reception +61 2 9235 8000).

 Such reports will be treated confidentially to the extent possible consistent with CSR's obligation to deal with the matter openly and according to applicable laws.
 To ensure our values and culture is upheld, the CSR Board will be informed of any material incidents reported under our incident reporting policies.